Sockeye: a language for analyzing hardware documentation: Using

 \subsection{Modelling security properties}

 Using the primitives provided by the \system \gls{dsl}, users can define custom properties.
 Typical properties of interest include confidentiality and integrity statements, non-interference proofs, and inductive invariants.
-We show ways to encode each of these properties using \system.
+In the following, we describe how to express different kinds of properties in \system, and corresponding code snippets can be found in \cref{app:sample_properties}.